BestTimesToVisit.com Logo

 packing

-Pack light, but don't forget reef-safe sunscreen and insect repellent.
-The sun is intense, and mosquitos can be pesky, especially in the evenings.
-A waterproof phone case is also a lifesaver for capturing those incredible overwater bungalow views and snorkeling adventures without worry.
+Pack light, but don't forget reef-safe sunscreen and a good quality insect repellent.
+The sun is intense, and mosquitoes can be bothersome, especially in the evenings.
+A waterproof phone case is also a lifesaver for all those lagoon photos!

 safety